This page is not up to date as of December 6, 2019. Watch for another approach in 2020.

-This page is for news and research on projects involving existing subscription services partially or fully transitioning to open access.
+This page is for news and research on projects involving existing subscription services partially or fully transitioning to open access and/or research related to a systematic flip from subscriptions to OA.

 Smith, M. (2016).
 The cost of open access journals: the pay it forward project findings on vimeo.
 Presentation to Coalition for Networked Information (CNI) Fall Meeting https://vimeo.com/196340370